VISC 520 Studio ︎︎︎ Project 1 | Schedule | Resources | Drive

 Tools to make Charts and Graphs: http://rawgraphs.io/

-DATA SETS from fivethirtyeight
+and DATA SETS from fivethirtyeight

 FYI: Designers love maps and diagrams!
 Sarah Gibbons is a master at explaining them for UX situations and when to use them.
 Scott Reinhard makes beautiful maps.
 Nicholas Feltron diagrammed his life!